G-NT3806KSJP

 2. Our English word “line” comes from the Latin word “linum,” which is the word for the flax plant.

 2.1.
 Flax is the common name for many species of plant including Linum usitatissimum, common flax, a plant that grows to a height of about 1.2 meters, in more or less single stems.
-(Image below: Köhler's Medizinal-Pflanzen (Atlas of Medical Plants) in the Biodiversity Heritage Library online.
+(Image: Köhler's Medizinal-Pflanzen (Atlas of Medical Plants) in the Biodiversity Heritage Library online.
 Collection of the Missouri Botanical Garden, Peter H. Raven Library.
 Below that are bundles of flax drying on a field in East Flanders, Belgium, a historical and contemporary flax-producing region.)

 2.2.
 From this plant which the Romans called “linum” comes the fiber called “linen.”
 Linen, a strong and durable textile, is woven from the thread made from the bast fibers of those tall stems.